joshua-sy/QC_coding_challenge/README.md

 ## Conclusion
 Made a matching algorithm that gives the best match and provides a reasonable similarity score based on user input.

-## Suggestion
-Use postman to test the API or add more tests to the test_flask_matching.py file.
-Add the link produced by flask when running server.py into postman.
-Set it to POST.
-Add input in Body using raw JSON.